 The dairy, a modern producer of a great deal of Emmental cheese, runs a tour that demonstrates the long history of cheesemaking in the area.
 Start with the traditional methods of the 18th century, where raw milk is gently warmed, stirred and screened over wood fires.
 Then see how the methods have progressed through the centuries.

 The tour culminates with a chance to see the modern facility in action, as it turns vast quantities of milk into the cheese you know.
-At the end of the tour, you can taste the finished product at various stages of its aging process.
+At the end of the tour, you can taste the finished product at various stages of its ageing process.